To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Introduction

 \section{Introduction}

-By integrating physical symmetries into the model architecture as group invariances, equivariant neural networks often achieve superior performance across materials science \citep{liao2023equiformerv2}, robotics \citep{wang2024equivariant}, drug discovery \citep{igashov2024equivariant}, fluid dynamics \citep{wangincorporating}, computer vision \citep{esteves2019equivariant}, and beyond.
-The success of equivariant methods is typically explained in terms of improved sample efficiency and generalizability, resulting from the ability to relate data sample $x$ and transformed data sample $gx$ \citep{Cohen2016Group}.
-For $g$ a group symmetry transformation, such as a rotation or permutation, equivariant neural networks $\NN$ are architecturally constrained such that $\NN(gx)=g\NN(x)$, tying the predictions for $x$ and $gx$.
+By integrating physical symmetries into model architectures as group invariances, equivariant neural networks often achieve superior performance across materials science \citep{liao2023equiformerv2}, robotics \citep{wang2024equivariant}, drug discovery \citep{igashov2024equivariant}, fluid dynamics \citep{wangincorporating}, computer vision \citep{esteves2019equivariant}, and beyond.
+Given a group $G$ of symmetries, like rotations or permutations, a function or neural network $f$ is equivariant if $f(gx)=gf(x)$ $\forall g \in G$.
+Their success is typically explained in terms of improved sample efficiency and generalizability, resulting from the ability to relate data sample $x$ and transformed data sample $gx$ \citep{Cohen2016Group}.
 Alternatively, data augmentation may be used to enforce equivariance by applying a random $g$ to each input $x$ in the training set and its corresponding label.
-For all of these equivariance methods, it is an \emph{explicit assumption} that the ground truth function satisfies $f(gx) = gf(x)$.
-However, there is also often an \emph{implicit assumption} that transformed samples $gx$ occur relatively uniformly in distribution, i.e. the input density $p(x) \approx p(gx)$.
-Theoretical results on the benefits of equivariance almost always assume that $x$ and $gx$ are equally likely under the data distribution \citep{elesedy2021provably}.
+For all of these equivariance methods, it is an \emph{explicit assumption} that the ground truth function $f$ is equivariant \citep{thomas2018tensor, cohen2016steerable,cohen2018spherical}.
+However, there is also often an \emph{implicit assumption} that transformed samples $gx$ occur relatively uniformly in distribution, i.e. $p(x) \approx p(gx)$.
+Theoretical results on the benefits of equivariance and data augmentation almost always assume that $x$ and $gx$ are equally likely under the data distribution \citep{elesedy2021provably,chen2020, mei2021, lyle2020, tahmasebi2023exact}.